No more excuses

-At Sea Fever, my favorite blog about all things maritime, every week starts with Moby Monday.
+At Sea Fever, my favorite blog about all things shipping, every week starts with Moby Monday.
 This week Peter wrote about a painting of a whale.
 He also added a link to Power Moby Dick.
 Curious, I clicked on that link.
 Mistake.
+There goes a whole day.
 It leads to an online, annotated, chapter by chapter version of the mighty work.

 I don’t know how I’ve managed to avoid reading MD for so long, I’ve got a degree in English, I’ve read Bartleby the Scrivener, but I somehow missed out on being forced to read about Ahab, Queequeg, Ishmael and life aboard the Pequod as they chased the white whale.

-I’ve had a beautiful, antique copy of MD on my living room bookshelf for something like fifteen years.
-Once a year or so, when I find myself between blockbusters and looking for something to read, I take down that hefty tome, sink into the nearest overstuffed chair and thumb through the almost see-through pages.
+I’ve had this beautiful, antique copy of MD on my bookshelves in house and boat for something like fifteen years.
+Once a year or so, when I find myself between blockbusters and looking for something to read, I take down that hefty tome, extract it from it’s waterproof bag, and thumb through the almost see-through pages.
+I admire the illustrations by Rockwell Kent.
 And then I put it back.

 But now, thanks to Sea Fever and Power MD I can read chapters online, instantly see the meanings of words that stump me and even join in a discussion on the forum.